JuliaGraphics/Luxor.jl/docs/src/tutorial/quickstart.md

 ## Taking particles seriously

-The flat circles are a bit dull, so let's write a function that draws the circles as 'particles'.
-The `drawcircle()` function draws lots of circles, but each one is drawn with a slightly smaller radius and a slightly lighter shade of the incoming color.
+The flat circles are a bit dull, so let's write a function that draws the circles as ‘particles’.
+The `drawcircle()` function draws lots of circles on top of each other, but each one is drawn with a slightly smaller radius and a slightly lighter shade of the incoming color.
 The [`rescale`](@ref) function in Luxor provides an easy way to map or adjust values from one range to another.